-She paints and draws the tension between pathos and logos, northern lights and southern sunsets, the Canadian wilderness and the Mediterranean shrubland.
+She paints and draws her internal tension between pathos and logos, northern lights and southern sunsets, the Canadian wilderness and the Mediterranean shrubland.

 Her blurred contours and undefined strokes aim at evoking oneiric imagery where dream and reality merge.

-Viviana is a fervent human rights activist with Amnesty International and director of Beyond Words Documentaries -- a non-profit supporting educational films on human rights and the environment.
-As a creative producer, she has helped shape the reputation of companies across North America, Europe, Africa and Asia, through documentary-style video productions.
+Viviana is a fervent human rights and environmental activist and creative producer who has helped shape the reputation of companies in the Global South through documentary-style video productions.

 A certified Brand and Communication professional, with a BA and MA in Foreign Languages and Literature from the University of Bologna, she continued to study Art and Illustration at the Freie Kunstakademie Frankfurt and the Emily Carr University of Art and Design in Vancouver.

 2021 "Northern Lights and Southern Sunsets", private exhibition, Frankfurt am Main

 2021 "Blau-Weiß", Pax and People Gallery, Frankfurt am Main

 2022 "I, the world revolves around me", M.A.D.S.
 Gallery, Milan

 2022 Co-galleries, Berlin